Latin school: Medieval background

-The Medieval world thought of grammar as a foundation from which all forms of scholarship should originate.
+Medieval Europe thought of grammar as a foundation from which all forms of scholarship should originate.
 Grammar schools otherwise known as Latin schools taught Latin by using Latin.
 Latin was the language used in nearly all academic and most legal and administrative matters, as well as the language of the liturgy.
 Some of the laity, though not instructed formally, spoke and wrote some Latin.
 Courts, especially church courts, used Latin in their proceedings, although this was even less accessible than the vernacular to the lower classes, who often could not read at all, let alone Latin.

 Students often studied in Latin school for about five years, but by their third year, students would be deemed as "knowledgeable enough" in Latin grammar to assist the master teacher in teaching the younger or less skilled pupils.
-Seven seemed an appropriate age for boys to start school which was also seen as a development from early childhood to boyhood.
-However, older men who wanted to study were not discouraged as long as they could pay the fees.
+Most boys began at the age of seven but older men who wanted to study were not discouraged as long as they could pay the fees.
 Students usually finished their schooling during their late teens, but those who desired to join the priesthood had to wait until they were twenty-four in order to get accepted.
-There was normally a limit to how long a student could stay in school, although if a relative was one of the school's founders then an extended stay was possible.
+There was usually a limit to how long a student could stay in school, although if a relative was one of the school's founders then an extended stay was possible.

 Schools were managed by appointing a committee who then employed a teacher and paid their salary.
 These schools usually had limited supervision from the town authorities.
 Freelance Latin masters opened up their own schools quite frequently and would provide Latin education to anyone willing to pay.
 These freelance schools usually taught students in the master's home.
 Others taught as a tutor in a student's household by either living there or making daily visits to teach.
 Students ranged from those who were members of the peasantry to those of the elite.
 If a serf's child wanted to go to school, payment given to the lord was required (to replace the value of his labour) as well as his consent.